Maserati ditches Taiwan film awards after China boycott

 On Thursday, US Vice-President Mike Pence gave a speech excoriating brands who bow to pressure from Beijing, singling out the NBA and Nike.

-China, a major market for the NBA, retaliated by ending sponsorships and cancelling broadcasts of pre-season games held in the country, leading the NBA to drop all media events of the tour.
+China, a major market for the NBA, retaliated by ending sponsorships and cancelling broadcasts of pre-season games held in the country.
 Nike pulled Houston Rockets merchandise from its stores in China.